terrierteam/pyterrier_dr/pyterrier_dr/pt_docs/indexing-retrieval.rst

     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Results can be re-ranked using indexed vectors using :meth:`scorer`. (:meth:`np_scorer` and :meth:`torch_scorer` are available as specific implemenations, if needed.)
+    Results can be re-ranked using indexed vectors using :meth:`scorer`. (:meth:`np_scorer` and :meth:`torch_scorer` are available as specific implementations, if needed.)

     :meth:`gar`, :meth:`ladr_proactive`, and :meth:`ladr_adaptive` are *adaptive* re-ranking approaches that pull in other documents from the corpus that may be relevant.